Amukayoung/openpdf/README.md

-# Opendpdf is a PDF Generator NPM Package
+# Openpdf is a PDF Generator NPM Package

 This NPM package allows you to generate PDF files from React components using Puppeteer.
 Follow the steps below to use this package effectively.